benfertig/timestamper/README.md

 python -u TimeStamper.py
 ```

-The program should now open in a new Window.
+The Time Stamper program should now open in a new Window.
+Congratulations, you are now running the Time Stamper program from the source code using your own pre-installed Python interpreter.<br />

 If you would like to build your own standalone executable (.exe) from this code, continue with the instructions below.

 ### Building from source on Windows
-The Windows executable for this program was made using auto-py-to-exe, which you can install with pip.
+The Windows executable (.exe) for the Time Stamper program was made using auto-py-to-exe, which you can install with pip.
 Type the following command from a Command Prompt window:
 ```
 pip install auto-py-to-exe
 ```